 This post may include affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn a small commission from qualifying purchases.

-Picture this.
-It’s nine years ago.
-I am a bride to be and I’m meeting my in-laws for the first time.
-It’s a rainy Thanksgiving evening in Washington and my soon to be Mother-in-Law has just prepared the BEST.TURKEY.EVER.
+Picture this: 17 years ago, I am a young bride to be and I’m meeting my (now former) in-laws for the first time.
+It’s a rainy Thanksgiving evening in Washington and my soon-to-be Mother-in-Law (now former mother-in-law) has just prepared the BEST.TURKEY.EVER.

-Nine years later, I can tell you that for as long as I’ve been making my own turkey, I’ve been using a turkey brine before roasting my turkey.
-I think it’s the best way to ensure a delicious, moist turkey.
+Nearly 2 decades later, I can tell you that for as long as I’ve been making my own turkey, I’ve been using a turkey brine, like this Citrus Brine, before roasting my turkey.

 This fresh herb and citrus turkey brine infuses roasted turkey with so much flavor and helps keep the meat moist.
 It’s a must have for me when I’m hosting Thanksgiving.